You unknowingly attract the wrong clients – and how to fix that

-Then connect the dots about how your services address their primary concerns.Don't market to everyone.
+Then connect the dots about how your services address their primary concerns.Don't market your #accounting services to everyone.
 When you're specific you attract ideal clients and repel headache clients.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 By the way, it’s okay to also discuss who’s not a good fit for your services.
 At one point in my FAQ page I detailed the type of person who I don’t work with.
 Whiners who complain, never take responsibility for themselves and constantly give excuses for why things aren’t working are not a good fit for me.